XDpartypooper/TeamSprintProject/README.md

-Add Conference chair Paper allocation system GUI( manual allocated ) search Reviewer and search Paper Name added reviewer GUI for papers allocated( able to view the papers allocated to you ) able to edit work load-Roy 30/10/22
+Add Conference chair Paper allocation system GUI( manual allocated ) search Reviewer and search Paper Name added reviewer GUI for papers allocated( able to view the papers allocated to you ) able to edit work load
+-Roy 30/10/22